pranjalcodecrafter/weather-web-app/README.md

 Displays current temperature, humidity, and weather conditions Provides wind speed and other useful weather data User-friendly and responsive design
-Built using [mention technologies used, e.g., JavaScript, React, etc.]
+Built using [mention technologies used, e.g., JavaScript, , etc.]
 Technologies Used:

-[React/HTML/CSS/JavaScript/Other frameworks]
+[/HTML/CSS/JavaScript/]